""

 For more information, visit the UW-Madison Online admissions website or email a UW–Madison Online enrollment coach.
 They are here to help you navigate the application process.

-Admissions to the Applied Social Science, B.S. have been suspended as of fall 2023.
+Admissions to the Applied Social Science, BS have been suspended as of fall 2024 and will be discontinued as of fall 2032.
 If you have any questions, please contact the department.

 University General Education Requirements